avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 One may convert the genotypes in <strong> 1 1 => A, 2 2 => B, 1 2 or 2 1 => H format </strong> (See below figure) in `MS Excel` using `Find` and `Replace` function, which can be then be loaded in `R/Qtl` for QTL mapping.

+LepMap3 imputes and phase the genotype calls, therefore, A and B allele represent major and minor allele frequencies and it will change from parent/phase.
+They do not represent one specific parent and information depends on the parent and the phase of the marker.

 <center><img src="/image/lepmap/rqtlFormat.png">

 </center>